2.1 Understand the social environment of road transport and the rules governing it

 Certain STGO vehicle drivers may be exempt (at least at times) if the vehicle is limited to a top speed of 28 mph (45 km/h)

-2. vehicles used or controlled by the armed forces, civil defence, emergency services or prison service and vehicles used or controlled by a local authority when maintaining public order;
+2. Vehicles used or controlled by the armed forces, civil defence, emergency services or prison service and vehicles used or controlled by a local authority when maintaining public order

 Armed forces, civil defence, the fire service and forces responsible for maintaining public order